contensis/contensis-core-api/README.md

 A dependency library written in TypeScript implementing common types and base methods used by contensis-delivery-api and contensis-management-api.

-If you have arrived here looking for something to work with your Contensis content you may be after one of:
+If you have arrived here looking for something to work with your Contensis environment you may be after one of:

 - [**contensis-delivery-api**](https://github.com/contensis/contensis-delivery-api) [![NPM version](https://img.shields.io/npm/v/contensis-delivery-api.svg?style=flat)](https://www.npmjs.com/package/contensis-delivery-api)
   _Client for retrieving content using the read-only Contensis Delivery API_